|LW.12807 / LW.12808

 Professor Hans Romo

-Substantively, CFLSE students have handled nearly every aspect of those cases including, among others, wrongful death, law enforcement misconduct, housing conditions, foreclosure, disability discrimination, employment discrimination, wage and hour violations, intellectual property infringement, securities, social security, and the Mueller investigation.
+Substantively, CFLSE students have handled nearly every aspect of those cases including, among others, wrongful death, law enforcement misconduct, conditions of confinement, housing conditions, foreclosure, disability discrimination, employment discrimination, wage and hour violations, intellectual property infringement, securities, social security, and the Mueller investigation.

 While not guaranteed, and subject to final Court approval, students may have the opportunity to defend a deposition, argue a motion in court, represent a litigant in settlement negotiations in an Americans with Disabilities Act case or intellectual property case; and/or represent a litigant at an initial case conference.
 Students will be encouraged to attend case conferences, trials, and appellate arguments.